pingcap/docs-tidb-operator/en/get-started.md

 ### Access Grafana dashboard

-You can forward the port for Grafana so that you can access Grafana dashboard locally:
+You can forward the port for Grafana to access Grafana dashboard locally:

 {{< copyable "shell-regular" >}}